juju/docs/src/en/commands.md

    _-n  (= 0)_

-   number of metrics to retrieve
+   Number of metrics to retrieve

    **Details:**

-   debug-metrics
-   display recently collected metrics and exit
+   Display recently collected metrics and exit

 ^# deploy

-   **Usage:** ` juju deploy [options] <charm or bundle> [<service name>]`
+   **Usage:** ` juju deploy [options] <charm or bundle> [<application name>]`

    **Summary:**

-   deploy a new service or bundle
+   Deploy a new application or bundle.

    **Options:**

    _--bind (= "")_

-   Configure service endpoint bindings to spaces
+   Configure application endpoint bindings to spaces

    _--budget (= "personal:0")_